fshostme/docs/docs/cod2/index.md

 ## Available Topics
 - [Creating a Server](./cod2/dashboard) - Step-by-step instructions to set up your server.
 - [RCON Commands](./cod2/rcon) - Manage your server using RCON commands.
+- [Screenshots](https://fshost.me/screenshots) - We cache the images every few minutes so please allow time for them to be added.